-For the academic year 2015-2016 I was a assistant for Unified Engineering, the introductory MIT Aero/Astro engineering course that unifies the topics of structures, thermodynamics, fluid mechanics, and signals and systems.
+I also spent part of my graduate career as a assistant for the legendary Unified Engineering course.
+"Unified" is the introductory MIT Aero/Astro engineering course that unifies the topics of structures, thermodynamics, fluid mechanics, and signals and systems.
 I help teach the thermodynamics section of the course.
 My role included teaching and assisting students during office hours, helping develop and evaluate problem sets and exam material, and assisting in labs.

 Explaining the parts of a jet turbine engine before the jet engine lab experiment.